slowproj/slowdash/app/server/slowapi/docs/README.md

 - If responses are all `dict`, they are combined with `update()`.
 - If responses are all `str`, they are concatenated with a new-line in between.
 - If a response is `None`, it will not be included.
-- If all the responses are `None`, a status of 404 (Not Found) is replied.
+- If all the responses are `None`, a 404 status (Not Found) is replied.
-- If one of the responses are error (code >= 400), an error is replied without content; the largest status code is taken.
+- If one of the responses is an error (code >= 400), an error is replied without content; the largest status code is taken.

 The behavior is customizable by providing a user response aggregator, as explained below.